Shape the Future for Secondary Students with a Master’s in Teaching and Credential

-Whether you are looking to fortify your teaching qualifications or are making a career change from another field, this program geared for the working adult learner produces educators known for their skill and compassion.
+Whether you are looking to fortify your teaching qualifications or are making a career change from another field, this combined credential and master’s in teaching program produces educators known for their skill and compassion.

 - Each class meets just one night a week, providing added flexibility for working students as they earn their degree and credential.

-- Expert faculty offer quality instruction grounded in a Christian worldview, creating a relevant program that enables students to make a difference in their classrooms.
+- Expert faculty offer comprehensive instruction grounded in a Christian worldview, creating a relevant program that enables students to make a difference in their classrooms.

 - Small class sizes create a rich learning community as students progress through the program with a cohort of peers.